Will a Pool Raise My Home Insurance?

 Sometimes pools will be listed separately, but usually this is how you’ll find them classified in a policy.

-Yes, having a pool will usually increase the size of your homeowners insurance premiums.
-The reasoning is pretty simple.
-Pools are a dangerous item, and they’re an expensive item.
-That means that no matter how your homeowners insurance company lists a pool, they’re assuming more risk, which means they need to charge you more money in order for it to be profitable for them to insure you.
+Having a pool will usually increase your homeowners insurance premiums.
+The reasoning is pretty simple: pools are both dangerous and expensive.
+That means that no matter how your homeowners insurance company lists a pool, they’re assuming more risk, so they will charge more money for it to be profitable for them to insure you.

-With that said, a pool can be listed in one of two ways: as part of the replacement value of your home, or as an external structure.
+Well, it comes down to a bit of math.
+A pool can be listed in one of two ways: as part of the replacement value of your home, or as an external structure.

 The former is more common, so let’s start there.
 If your pool is listed as part of your replacement value, then it’s essentially like adding another room to your home.
 If your home is worth $400,000, then your insurance should, in theory, cover the replacement value of $400,000.
 If you build a $25,000 pool in your yard, then that puts your replacement value at $425,000, and the insurance premiums will rise to reflect that.